Jieiku/abridge/content/overview-embedded-vimeo.md

 tags = ["shortcodes","video"]
 +++

-Zola has many shortcodes, and new are easily added, this example shows vimeo and youtube.
+Zola has many shortcodes, and new are easily added, this example shows vimeo.
 <!-- more -->

 ## Vimeo